encoredev/encore/docs/primitives/pubsub.md

 the event will be placed into a dead-letter queue (DLQ) for that subscriber.
 This allows the subscription to continue processing events until the bug which caused the event to fail can be fixed.
 Once fixed, the messages on the dead-letter queue can be manually released to be processed again by the subscriber.

-## Testing PubSub
+## Testing Pub/Sub

-Encore uses a special testing implementation of PubSub topics.
+Encore uses a special testing implementation of Pub/Sub topics.
 When running tests, topics are aware of which test is running.
 This gives you the following guarantees:
 - Your subscriptions will not be triggered by events published.
 This allows you to test the behaviour of publishers independently of side effects caused by subscribers.
 - Message ID's generated on publish are deterministic (based on the order of publishing), thus your assertions can make use of that fact.